Rockets fired at US embassy in Baghdad | DW | 20.12.2020

 Joyce Karam, correspondent for The National, shared a video of the rockets being intercepted on Twitter and wrote that the embassy had been "targeted with barrage of Katyusha Rockets and mortar shells."

+AFP reporters in the city heard at least five loud explosions followed by whistling sounds.

+"Everyone is screaming and crying.
+My wife is losing it from all the terrifying sounds," a local Iraqi man, whose house was hit, told AFP.

-The attack took place in the run-up to the one-year anniversary of the assassination of Iranian general Qassim Soleimani, which was directed by Washington.
+The attack took place in the run-up to the one-year anniversary of the assassination of Iranian general Qassem Soleimani, which was directed by Washington.

 The US withdrew some staff from its Baghdad embassy earlier in December in expectation of reprisals.